 so that the complex electric field can be written as

-Propagation over some length then simply increases the q parameter by that length.
+Propagation over some distance then simply increases the q parameter by that distance.
 When a Gaussian beam passes an optical element such as a curved mirror or a lens, this can be described by transforming its parameters with an ABCD matrix according to

 Gaussian beams can have different radii and divergence values for two perpendicular transverse directions, denoted e.g. x and y.
 Equations similar to those above can be used for describing the essentially independent evolution of beam radii in both directions.
 If the focus positions for both directions are not equal, the beam is called astigmatic.